1995 AFC Championship Game: Aftermath

-The game would be the last game for Ted Marchibroda in his second stint as the Colts head coach, having coached the Colts from 1975 to 1979 when the team was in Baltimore.
+The game was the last for Ted Marchibroda in his second stint as the Colts head coach, having coached the Colts from 1975 to 1979 when the team was in Baltimore.
 Following the Cleveland Browns relocation controversy, the newly christened Baltimore Ravens hired Marchibroda to be their inaugural head coach.
-Following him to Baltimore would be ex-Colts Floyd Turner (whose number 88 in Indianapolis would be immediately picked up by Marvin Harrison, who would spend the next 13 years with the Colts) and former University of Pittsburgh standout Tony Siragusa; Siragusa would later pick up a Super Bowl ring when the Ravens won Super Bowl XXXV.
-Marchibroda would be fired after the 1998 season and returned to the Colts as a color commentator for their radio network until retiring following the Colts victory in Super Bowl XLI at the end of the 2006 NFL season, after which he became a pre-game commentator for the Colts for a time before Marchibroda's death in January 2016.
+Following him to Baltimore was ex-Colts Floyd Turner (whose number 88 in Indianapolis was immediately picked up by Marvin Harrison, who spent the next 13 years with the Colts) and former University of Pittsburgh standout Tony Siragusa; Siragusa later picked up a Super Bowl ring when the Ravens won Super Bowl XXXV.
+Marchibroda was fired after the 1998 season and returned to the Colts as a color commentator for their radio network until retiring following the Colts victory in Super Bowl XLI at the end of the 2006 NFL season, after which he became a pre-game commentator for the Colts for a time before Marchibroda's death in January 2016.
 A native of Franklin, Pennsylvania north of Pittsburgh, Marchibroda's last game as Colts head coach actually came in his hometown, with Marchibroda having played quarterback for the Steelers in the 1950s.
-Coincidentally, the Steelers infamously kept Marchibroda over future Colts star Johnny Unitas one year during training camp.

-The Steelers would play the Dallas Cowboys two weeks later in Super Bowl XXX, renewing the rivalry the two teams had in the 1970s, when the two teams were among the most dominant teams in the NFL.
-The heavily favored Cowboys would defeat the Steelers 27–17 to give the latter team their first Super Bowl defeat.
+The Steelers played the Dallas Cowboys two weeks later in Super Bowl XXX, renewing the rivalry the two teams had in the 1970s, when the two teams were among the most dominant teams in the NFL.
+The heavily favored Cowboys defeated the Steelers 27–17 to give the latter team their first Super Bowl defeat.

-The Colts and Steelers would both make the playoffs in 1996, with the Steelers defeating the Colts 42–14 in the wild-card round.
+The Colts and Steelers both made the playoffs in 1996, with the Steelers defeating the Colts 42–14 in the wild-card round.
 The following year, the two teams met for the fourth consecutive year in Pittsburgh in Week 7, in which the Steelers defeated the struggling Colts 24–22, dropping the Colts to 0–6 en route to a 3–13 season and the team drafting Peyton Manning first overall in the 1998 NFL draft.
-The four consecutive losses in Pittsburgh would be part of a longer losing streak for the Colts, who after defeating the Steelers 41–7 at Pitt Stadium in 1968 lost 12 straight games against the Steelers in Pittsburgh before breaking through with a 24–20 win at Heinz Field in 2008; the 2008 win is also the last victory for the Colts against the Steelers in any capacity as of 2023, as the Steelers currently have an eight-game winning streak against the Colts both home and away.
+The four consecutive losses in Pittsburgh formed part of a longer losing streak for the Colts, who after defeating the Steelers 41–7 at Pitt Stadium in 1968 lost 12 straight games against the Steelers in Pittsburgh before breaking through with a 24–20 win at Heinz Field in 2008; the 2008 win is also the last victory for the Colts against the Steelers in any capacity as of 2023, as the Steelers currently have an eight-game winning streak against the Colts both home and away.
 The Colts finished 0–11 lifetime at Three Rivers Stadium.